uktrade/directory-ui-export-readiness/article/templates/article/markdown/48_occasional-exporter-next-steps.md

 {% load url_with_source from article_tags %}

-Now you’ve finished the occasional exporter journey, you can:
+Now you&rsquo;ve finished the occasional exporter journey, you can:

 - follow the [regular exporter journey]({% url 'article-list-persona-regular' %} "regular exporter journey")
 - [set up a company trade profile](https://find-a-buyer.export.great.gov.uk/ "Find a buyer") to be promoted to overseas buyers